mic159/react-render/example/README.md

 And visit http://127.0.0.1:8000

-**Note** that the first request may take a while to render, this is down to the node server having to read the app's codebase into memory and process dependencies.
-The initial overhead will only occurr on the first request, successive requests will be rendered immediately.

-If you make changes to the app's JS codebase, the node server will detect the changes and perform incremental rebuilds so that when the next request comes in, everything is ready and immediately responsive.
+**Note** If you make changes to the app's JS codebase, you will need to re-run `npm run build` or instead use `npm run watch` that will automatically rebuild when there are changes.
+The react-service will automatically reload the bundles after webpack has changed them.